 Teams like the Houston Texans, Las Vegas Raiders, Detroit Lions, and Los Angeles Chargers, stand out as potential fits for Sherwood, but his versatility makes him widely marketable.
 His most likely role figures to be as a strong safety with the versatility to man the slot and the box.
 We’ve seen those archetypes succeed out of the draft recently.

-Having said that, Sherwood also has enough athleticism and length to potentially convert to weak-side linebacker, where his coverage ability against tight ends and running backs would be very valuable.
+Having said that, Sherwood’s athletic profile perhaps best translates to weak-side linebacker, where his coverage ability against tight ends and running backs would be very valuable.

 On one hand, it’s tough to project for players like Sherwood.
 On the other hand, there are endless possibilities to consider, and there isn’t as much of a concern regarding placing a square peg in a round hole.
 Sherwood’s versatility and innate feel provides him with appeal in multiple alignments, and it also provides him multiple avenues to success in the NFL.